 After living in Korea, Egypt and China, he moved to the U.S.A in 1995 for college, where he currently resides.

-Slim has spent 19 years exploring the role of design & empathy in creativity & innovation.
+Having recently turned 42, Slim has spent 20 years exploring the role of design & empathy in creativity & innovation.
 He coaches CEOs and executive teams across North America, Asia, and Europe.
 Most notably, he has coached nearly 100 leaders through Singularity University’s Global Solutions program and SAP’s Mentors program.